What is an On Off Controller?

 Say at time T O the temperature of the transformer starts rising.
 The measuring instrument of the temperature does not respond instantly, as it requires some time delay for heating up and expansion of mercury in temperature sensor bulb say from instant T1 the pointer of the temperature indicator starts rising.

 This rising is exponential in nature.
 Let us at point A, the controller system starts actuating for switching on cooling fans, and finally, after the period of T2 the fans start delivering force air with its full capacity.
 Then the temperature of the transformer starts decreasing in an exponential manner.

-At point B, the controller system starts actuating for switching off the cooling fans and finally after a period of T3 the fans stop delivering force air.
-Then the temperature of the transformer again starts rising in same exponential manner.
+At point B, the controller system starts actuating for switching off the cooling fans, and finally after a period of T3 the fans stop delivering force air.
+Then the temperature of the transformer again starts rising in the same exponential manner.

-N.B.: Here during this operation we have assumed that, loading condition of the electrical power transformer, ambient temperature and all other conditions of surrounding are fixed and constant.
+N.B.: Here during this operation, we have assumed that the loading condition of the electrical power transformer, ambient temperature and all other conditions of surrounding are fixed and constant.